-- Check the total fat in 1 serving.
+- Check the total fat in one serving.

 - Look closely at the amount of trans fat in a serving.

 - Look for the words "partially hydrogenated" in the ingredient list.
 It means oils have been turned to solids and trans fats.
-Manufacturers can show 0 grams of trans fat if there is less than 5 grams per serving, often times a small serving size shows 0 grams of trans fat, but it still might be in there.
-If there are multiple servings in a package, then the whole package may contain several grams of trans fat
+Manufacturers can show 0 grams of trans fat if there are less than 5 grams per serving; often a small serving size shows 0 grams of trans fat, but it still might be in there.
+If there are multiple servings in a package, then the whole package may contain several grams of trans fat.

-- When tracking trans fat, make sure you count the number of servings you eat in 1 sitting.
+- When tracking trans fat, make sure you count the number of servings you eat in one sitting.

 Making Healthy Food Choices

 Trans fats are found in many processed and packaged foods.
-Note that these foods are often low in nutrients and have extra calories from sugar:
+Note that these foods are often low in nutrients and have extra calories from both fat and sugar: